Nick-Z0/Automatic-chicken-door-and-light/README.md

 This is device calculates the sunrise and sunset times for a specific location, and utilizes a stepper motor that operates a guillotine door of a chicken coop at sunrise and some predetermined time after sunset.
 Additionally, it calculates the hours of daylight of a specific day and if the number of hours is less than 14 hours*, it turns on a relay for the additional time until the total light time is 14 hours.
 A small push-button is also incorporated to test the door and relay operation.

 *Chickens need at least 14 hours of light to achieve maximum egg production.
+See [here p.28-29](https://lohmann-breeders.com/media/strains/cage/management/LOHMANN-Brown-Classic-Cage.pdf)

 ![Finished board with motor](/images/finished-board-with-motor.jpg)